The Kraft Heinz (KHC) Q3 2017 Results - Earnings Call Transcript

 David H. Knopf - The Kraft Heinz Co.

 Yes.
 So I'd say if you think about EBITDA for the year – sorry, for Q3 globally, we saw strong EBITDA growth up $120 million to $130 million.
 That was really driven by two things.
 One, cost savings in North America, as well as growth in Europe and rest of the world.
-So if you look at North America, we're actually up $100 million and the difference there, the $30 million, is really driven by Europe and rest of world.
+So if you look at North America, we're actually up $100 million, and the difference there, the $30 million, is really driven by Europe and rest of world.

-So North America, we have the benefit of $125 million of integration savings.
-The delta there the $100million growth in EBITDA was really driven by the unfavorable balance of pricing commodities that we talked about, which did improve in Q3, but we still had one for us, and that was partially offset by savings in the business.
+So in North America, we have the benefit of $125 million of integration savings.
+The delta there, the $100 million growth in EBITDA, was really driven by the unfavorable balance of pricing commodities that we talked about, which did improve in Q3, but was still had one for us, and that was partially offset by savings in the business.
 So that's kind of the rough trajectory of EBITDA versus prior year.

 Bryan D. Spillane - Bank of America-Merrill Lynch